 The android displays a heart-shaped inlet and is most common in males.

-The anthropoid displays an inlet wide anterior-posterior axis but short in the transverse axis.
+The anthropoid displays an inlet wide anterior-posterior axis but is short in the transverse axis.

 The diameter of the pelvic ring is a surgical consideration that an OB/GYN must take into account when planning their patient's birth.
 The capability of vaginally delivering a baby is limited to the anatomical structure of the woman’s pelvis.
-This anteroposterior diameter of the pelvic inlet must be assessed radiographical or with pelvic examination.
+This anteroposterior diameter of the pelvic inlet must be assessed radiographically or with pelvic examination.
 A diagonal conjugate is measured instead during the pelvic examination due to the inability to measure a true anteroposterior diameter.
-The distance between the ischial spines is also a consideration due to this space being the narrowest part of the pelvic canal.
+The distance between the ischial spines is also considered because this space is the narrowest part of the pelvic canal.
 A cesarean section will be ab option if the anatomical structure makes vaginal birth difficult.

-Fractures of the pelvis are not common but when occur often involve multiple bones of the pelvis or may include the hip joint.
+Fractures of the pelvis are not common, but they often involve multiple bones of the pelvis or may include the hip joint.
 Most pelvic fractures occur due to direct trauma (ex. car accident) or a fall from significant heights.
-People with existing osteoporosis are more prone to fractures of the pelvis.
+In addition, people with existing osteoporosis are more prone to fractures of the pelvis.

 Open book fractures when the two pubic bones are separated, and the pelvis is now anteriorly open.
 This situation can be life-threatening due to the exposed vessels and viscera of the pelvis.

 Vertical shear fractures occur when the fracture allows half of the pelvis to shift upwards.
 This condition can be dangerous due to significant blood loss.

 When half the fracture is displaced inwards, lateral crush fractures can also represent life-threatening situations involving damage to the vessels and viscera.